Flexible Model Aggregation for Quantile Regression: Introduction

 Ensemble methods occupy a central place in machine learning (both in theory and in practice).
 Seminal work on this topic arose in the 1990s on Bayesian model averaging, bagging, boosting, and stacking; e.g., see \citet{dietterich2000ensemble} for a review.
 While the machine learning literature has mostly focused on ensembling point predictions, distributional ensembles have a long tradition in statistics, with a classic reference being \citet{stone1961opinion}.
 Combining distributional estimates is also of great interest in the forecasting community, see \citet{raftery2005using, timmermann2006forecast, ranjan2010combining, gneiting2013combining, gneiting2014probabilistic, kapetanios2015generalised, rasp2018neural, cumings2020combination} and references therein.

 To the best of our knowledge, the majority of work here has focused on combining probability densities, and there has been less systematic practical exploration of how to best combine quantile functions, especially from a flexible (nonparametric) perspective. \citet{nowotarski2015computing} proposed an aggregation method they call \emph{quantile regression averaging} (QRA), which simply performs quantile linear regression on the output of individual quantile-parametrized base models.
 Variants of QRA have since been developed, for example, factor QRA (FQRA) \citep{maciejowska2016probabilistic} which applies PCA to reduce dimensionality in the space of base model outputs before fitting the QRA aggregator.
-As perhaps evidence for the dearth of sophisticated aggregation models\footnote{To be fair, this could also be a reflection of the intrinsic difficulty of the forecasting problems in these competitions; for a hard problem (low signal-to-noise ratio or low PVE value), simple aggregators can achieve competitive performance with more complex ones, as we saw in Figure \ref{fig:intro}.}, simple quantile-averaging-type approaches have won various distributional forecasting competitions \citep{gaillard2016additive, slawek2019forecast, browell2020quantile}.

-Lastly, we note that the study of quantile averaging actually dates back work by to Vincent (a biologist) in the early 1900s; see \citet{vincent1912functions}, and \citet{ratcliff1979group} for relevant historical discussion; and hence some literature refers to this method as \emph{Vincentization}.
+As perhaps evidence for the dearth of sophisticated aggregation models\footnote{To be fair, this could also be a reflection of the intrinsic difficulty of the forecasting problems in these competitions; for a hard problem (low PVE), simple aggregators can achieve competitive performance with more complex ones, as seen in Figure \ref{fig:intro}.}, simple quantile-averaging-type approaches have won various distributional forecasting competitions \citep{gaillard2016additive, slawek2019forecast, browell2020quantile}.
+Lastly, we note that the study of quantile averaging actually dates back work by to \citet{vincent1912function}, and hence some literature refers to this method as \emph{Vincentization}.
+See also \citet{ratcliff1979group} for relevant historical discussion.